abdessamie-selama/PyWatchDogs/README.md

 # PyWatchDogs
-a self driving car in a video game using Deep Learning
+A self driving car in a video game using Deep Learning

 the dataset : https://www.kaggle.com/datasets/abdesamieselama/watch-dogs-dataset